s-r-e-e-r-a-j/CSocket/README.md

 - **IP Versions**: IPv4, IPv6

-- **SSL/TLS**: Server support with automatic self-signed certificate generation
+- **SSL/TLS**: Supports SSL/TLS communication.
+The server can use a custom certificate and private key, or automatically generate a self-signed certificate and key if none are provided.
+Clients can securely connect over SSL/TLS.

 - **Blocking/Non-blocking sockets**